 According to the New York Times, “at least 297 million people in at least 38 states, 48 counties, 14 cities, the District of Columbia and Puerto Rico are being urged to stay home.”
-The impact to our economy has been catastrophic.
+The economical impact is catastrophic.
 Over 10 million people in the U.S. have filed for unemployment in the past two weeks, undoing ALL of the employment gains since the Great Recession.
 That’s likely a severe understatement of the actual numbers.
 It’s probably much worse.

 Unemployment offices across the country are straining to enroll 30 times as many as they would in a “normal” week, and they’re the first to admit that they’re not capturing everyone yet.
 There are 15 million people who work in the restaurant industry alone and most of them are unemployed as of now.
 Leisure, hospitality, retail, manufacturing, and transportation industries have also been severely impacted.

 To make matters worse, it’s Rent Week.

 In every single town, city, and state across this country, renters are painfully aware of this deadline.
 If rent is not paid by the 5th, it is considered late and likely accrues penalty fees.
 Of the 109 million American renters, many are trying to figure out if they can pay their rent.
 Very few solutions currently exist for those who can’t.

 - A long term repayment schedule for any missed rent due to joblessness, with repayment guaranteed by the federal government, to match the security that the government already provides to homeowners via Fannie and Freddie loan guarantees.

 - A moratorium on reporting failure to pay rent due to joblessness to credit bureaus until the end of the crisis.